sddevelopment-be/penguin-pragmatic-patterns/content/practices/how_do_we_make_this_fail.md

   link="https://www.goodreads.com/book/show/26518085-financial-risk-management-for-dummies" >}}

 [^1]: The idea being that the unlikely, high-impact failure modes are usually what catches people by surprise, and tend to ruin a plan as no one bothered to think about mitigation strategies.
-An example from the technology world: "What if a hurricane destroys our data center?".
+An example from the technology world: "What if a hurricane destroys our data centre?".